Explore London

 Address: Bankside London

-Admission: Free for entry to the permanent collection; admission is charged for major temporary exhibitions Sunday to Thursday 10am to 6pm; Friday and Saturday 10am to 10pm.
-Closed 24, 25, 26 December
+Admission: Free admission, though fees may be charged for major temporary exhibitions Open Sunday to Thursday 10am to 6pm; Friday and Saturday 10am to 10pm.
+Last admission is 45 minutes before the closing time.

 National Gallery